Technology

 Maine Learning Technology Initiative (MLTI)

-The current iteration of the program that BHCS participates in involves 1:1 iPad Pros.
-Students in Grades 3-5 may use their iPads only at school, while those in Grades 6-8 have the ability to take their iPads home so that they and their teachers may leverage these tools for homework and project assignments.
+Since the start of the program in 2002, BHCS has participated in the State’s “Maine Learning Technology Initiative (MLTI)” which was created to provide equitable access to high-tech learning tools to all of Maine’s middle school students.
+The current iteration of the program that BHCS participates in involves 1:1 iPads and/or Chromebooks for students in Grades 1-8.
+Students in Grades PK-4 may use their iPads only at school, while those in Grades 5-8 have the ability to take their iPads home (with guardian approval) so that they and their teachers may leverage these tools for homework and project assignments.
+Parents/Guardians will be informed about the insurance and any technology policy changes annually through a public forum or the BHCS website.
+For more information, refer to the school board’s MLTI policy and procedures.

 5e80ccbf29502f2c89ba2c43_IMG_9037.jpeg

-The Idea Center is a hands-on learning space with technical and non-technical tools—including a 3D printer, 3D scanner, laser cutter, vinyl cutter, and CNC milling machines—where students can learn through exploration and trial-and-error.
+Blue Hill Consolidated School has a state-of-the-art STEAM (Science, Technology, Engineering, Art, Mathematics) program focused on project-based learning.
+The Technology program is tailored to meet the needs of every student in our school.
+Our focus is on developing critical thinking, problem-solving, inquiry-based, and test-hypothesis skills.
+The Tech Lab is a hands-on learning space with technical and non-technical tools—including a 3D printer, 3D scanner, laser cutter, vinyl cutter, and mini CNC milling machine—where students can learn through exploration and trial-and-error.